Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Insufficient_Standby_MDS_Daemons_Available.md

    have 0; want 1 more
    ```

-   This output explicitly states that you need at least 1 more to clear the alert.
+   This output explicitly states that at least 1 more is required in order to clear the alert.

 1. Determine which MDS daemons are down.